dweep-desai/ddtokens/README.md

 # ddtokens

-creating a tokenizer (byte level bpe) and possibly trying to replicate cl100k_base's massive token dictionary
+creating a tokenizer (byte level bpe) and possibly trying to replicate cl100k_base's massive token dictionary.
+(Note : did not include code in dataset due to massive unique word hashmap entries blow up - this project only deals with general text.)

 ## Papers